argodev/studies/ot_survey/Class_01_Manuscript.md

 The Bible beings, on page 1, in Genesis 1:1, with God's creation of the universe - from _nothing_ and the crown of his creation, mankind, made in his image, to rflect his character.
 This is chapters 1 and 2 of the Bible.
 Then, in chapter 3, God's first humans disobey him and the whole cosmos falls into ruin as a consequence.

 The narrative continues with things going from bad to worse.
 In Genesis 12, God begins his plan of redemption, calling Abrham to be the first of his new people.
 God leads him - and ultimately his family - to his place, the promised land of Canaan.
-After a series of providential twists, these people end up as slaves in Egypt, yet they also quickly reproduce and become a great nation.
+After a series of providential twists, these people end up as slaves in Egypt, yet they also quickly reproduce and become a great nation.[^2]